 - Positively geared – if your investment is positively geared, the return received from your tenants is more than the property-related expenses you incur.

 - Negatively geared – if your investment is negatively geared, the return received from your tenants is less than the property-related expenses you incur.

 Margin loans, otherwise known as investment loans, are loans that allow you to borrow to invest in shares.
 As with a traditional loan, to apply for a margin loan, you must place a deposit.
 However, the capital used for your deposit can be in cash or the form of various securities in your possession.
 To see which securities are viable, you can refer to your lender’s ASL.

-LVR has a roll in margin loans as the securities you use, amount to the loan to value ratio.
+LVR has a role in margin loans as the securities you use, amount to the loan to value ratio.
 This LVR then equates to your financial position.
 When your margin loan is approved, you can purchase more securities, which allows you to increase your LVR.